Open-MBEE/pmc-fdir/README.md

 Click `Analyze Graph` to start the analysis workflow.

 ## Convert your system to a graph
-Learn about the graph semantics that our tool understands in our paper [Model Checking for Proving and Improving Fault Tolerance of Satellites](https://ieeexplore.ieee.org/document/10115801) and translate your system into a graph.
+Learn about the graph semantics that our tool understands in our paper [Model Checking for Proving and Improving Fault Tolerance of Satellites](joniskiesbye.de/files/Model_Checking_for_Proving_and_Improving_Fault_Tolerance_of_Satellites_Accepted_Paper.pdf) [(DOI 10.1109/AERO55745.2023.10115801)](https://ieeexplore.ieee.org/document/10115801) and translate your system into a graph.
 A helpful tool for this task is [Qt Visual Graph Editor](https://arsmasiuk.github.io/qvge/) which comes with an option to export DOT files.

 ## Requirements